ardakarayel/Arda_Karayel/README.md

 # Predictions

-It is expected that countries with higher education levels and better environmental conditions (greater forest coverage and lower air pollution) will tend to have higher happiness scores.
+It is expected that countries with higher education levels and better environmental conditions—specifically greater forest coverage and lower air pollution (PM2.5)—will tend to have higher happiness scores.

-Tertiary education is anticipated to show the strongest positive correlation with happiness, while air pollution is expected to have a negative impact.
-Forest area may show a mild positive effect as an indicator of environmental well-being.
+Among all variables, tertiary education is anticipated to show the strongest positive correlation with happiness.
+In contrast, air pollution is expected to have a moderate to strong negative impact, as higher pollution levels are likely associated with lower well-being.
+Forest area may have a mild positive effect as an indicator of environmental quality.

 # Findings
 -Education Variables